-The WCPL operated pest control program, as detailed in Section 6.1.1.4.1 and the Management Strategy (Appendix G), is complemented by a year round WCPL agistermanaged pest control program.
-The agister-managed program primarily targets feral pigs on grazing and buffer lands surrounding WCPLs open cut mine site.
+The WCPL operated pest control program is detailed in Section 6.1.1.4.1 and the Management Strategy (Appendix G).

-The agister-managed program utilises WCPL-owned night vision cameras to monitor the movement of pest species.
+Agister managed programs are also undertaken as required and may utilise WCPL-owned night vision cameras to monitor the movement of pest species.
 Humane trapping and shooting practices are employed to capture and euthanize targeted feral species.